cudemans/us-vaccination-map/README.md

 - Offset "no data" label
 - ~~Update information~~

+I'll also look at including daily vaccination totals in a separate chart.

 **Caveat:** The visualization still needs to be annotated, and currently gives no indication how complete the data is.
 I'll be adding this in soon.